 The analysis of the two experiments suggests that our method is data-efficient for continuous problems.
 To improve the surrogate accuracy in discontinuous and highly nonlinear problems, we can use the physical-informed domain decomposition to focus on the continuous and smooth regions of the response surface.
-If the discontinuity is the inherent feature of the underlying function that we need to surrogate, an increase of training data would be a good solution for surrogate accuracy improvement.
+If the discontinuity is the inherent feature of the underlying function for which we need a surrogate, an increase in the number of training data would be a good solution for surrogate accuracy improvement.

-Having built a surrogate system of many GPP variables over large spatial and temporal domains provides great flexibility and possibility for subsequent predictive analytics tasks.
-For example, the surrogate model can be used for analyzing sensitivities of model parameters to any set of spatial and temporal GPP variables, and for parameter optimization and uncertainty quantification based on a single-site or multiple-site, a single-year or multiple-year GPP observations using any defined objective functions.
+Building a surrogate system of many GPP variables over large spatial and temporal domains provides great flexibility and the possibility for subsequent predictive analytics tasks.
+For example, the surrogate model can be used for analyzing sensitivities of model parameters to any set of spatial and temporal GPP variables, as well as for parameter optimization and uncertainty quantification based on single-site, multiple-site, single-year, or multiple-year GPP observations using any defined objective functions.
 In addition, with the newly collected observations from additional sites or further time periods, we can use the same surrogate system for analysis as long as the QoIs are within the surrogate simulation ranges.
-In the future study, we will pursue the data-model integration using the constructed surrogate system.
+In a future study, we will pursue data-model integration using the constructed surrogate system.